adomokos/Vim-Katas/85_create_complex_patterns_by_iterating_upon_search_history.md

 We want to capture everything in the quotes, wrap it in parens
 `/\v'(([^']|'\w)+)'` - this is perfect
-`:%s//"\1"/g` - replace single quotes with double by using a %1 capture register
+`:%s//'\1'/g` - replace double quotes with single quotes by using a %1 capture register